 - Museum Studies & Heritage Studies

 Chapters in Books:

 Helmsing.
 M. (accepted).
 History sucks: Saturations of sadness in history education.
 In B. Dernikos, N. Lesko, S.D.
 McCall, & A. Niccolini (Eds.), High passions: An affect and education reader.
-Durham, NC: Duke University Press.
+Minneapolis, MN: University of Minnesota Press.

 Helmsing, M. (in press).
 Making America great (again and again): Certainty, centrality, and paranoaic pedagogies of social studies education in the United States.
 In J.A.
 Sandlin & J. Wallin (Eds.), Paranoid pedagogies.
 New York, NY: Palgrave Macmillan.

 Helmsing, M. (2017).
 A small town with long roads: Wyoming as a postwest curriculum.
 In W.M.
 Reynolds (Ed.), Forgotten places: Critical studies in rural education (pp. 291-301).
 New York, NY: Peter Lang.